Milestone toward an ECRIPAC accelerator demonstrator

 \textit{Monte-Carlo code validation --} A Monte-Carlo particle-tracking code has been used to simulate the electron dynamics, in order to validate the theoretical treatment presented in this paper.
-The code has been already validated against results from ECR ion source~\cite{Cernuschi-bremsstrahlung} and GYRAC accelerators~\cite{Andreev-gyrac2012,Andreev-gyrac2016,Andreev-gyrac2017}.
-It has been adapted to simulate the prototype design proposed in the previous paragraph.
-Figure~\ref{fig:mc_comparison} compares the average evolution in time of the Lorentz Factor (Fig.~\ref{fig:mc_comparison}a) and the radial distance of the electron from the cavity axis (Fig.~\ref{fig:mc_comparison}b) obtained with the Monte-Carlo code and with the theoretical formulation presented earlier.
-The Monte-Carlo code uses a statistics of 100000 electrons, with 70\% of them undergoing gyromagnetic autoresonance.
+The code has already been validated against results from GYRAC accelerators~\cite{Andreev-gyrac2012,Andreev-gyrac2016,Andreev-gyrac2017}.
+It has been adapted to simulate the prototype He$^{2+}$ accelerator design proposed in the previous paragraph.
+The Monte-Carlo code uses a statistic of 100000 electrons, with $\approx$70\% of them undergoing gyromagnetic autoresonance.
 Further details on the Monte-Carlo code implementation can be found in the supplemental material~\cite{Suppl}.
+Figure~\ref{fig:mc_comparison} compares the average evolution in time of the Lorentz Factor (Fig.~\ref{fig:mc_comparison}a) and the radial distance of the electron from the cavity axis (Fig.~\ref{fig:mc_comparison}b) obtained with the Monte-Carlo code (in blue) and with the theoretical formulation (in red) presented earlier.
 The results obtained with the Monte-Carlo code show a strong agreement with the theoretical treatment presented in the paper.
 The energy gain during GA predicted by Eq.~\ref{eq:gyrac_autoresonance} closely follows the average energy of the simulated electrons, while the energy gain during the plasma compression phase (Eq.~\ref{eq:ecripac_compression_gamma}) is slightly overestimated by less than 4\%.
 The radial dimension of the electron bunch is also in very close agreement with the theoretical predictions, both during the GA ($r_e=v_e/\Omega$) and plasma compression phase (Eq.~\ref{eq:eq_motion}).
 The results of the Monte-Carlo code demonstrate that the theoretical treatment for ECRIPAC can be considered reliable, providing confidence in the study presented in this paper.